Arafat245/shelterVim/README.markdown

 ## Color Schemes

 The default color scheme is [Smyck](https://github.com/hukl/Smyck-Color-Scheme/).
-For best results, install both the vim color scheme *and* the terminal color scheme.
+For best results, install both the vim color scheme and the terminal color scheme.
 To install the terminal theme, simply double-click the `itermcolors` file for iTerm or the `terminal` file for Terminal, then pick the color scheme from the terminal preferences menu.
+FOR XUBUNTU you can put terminal colorscheme in / root fooder

 Other available (awesome) colorschemes: